Welcome To Our Group!

 Why do I need to have a work permit if I'm under 16 years old just to be an assistant referee?

 The great state of Illinois requires anyone under the age of 16 getting paid to work to have a work permit.
-Luckily they allow soccer officials to work at the age of 12.
+Luckily they allow soccer officials to work at the age of 12 (US Soccer is more strict; 13).
 They also don't charge anything to get a work permit.
 It's very simple to get.
 You can use these instructions and letter to get one.
 Please read the attached pdf for instructions on getting a work permit.
 You will need a work permit if under 16 in order to referee matches.
 It expires after one year, but you must get a new one well before the season starts if yours will expire during the season.

 If you are under 14 years of age, please take special notice of this section in the Illinois code which states that you can have your work permit taken away if you do not have a parent, guardian or designated adult present while you are officiating: